 Worldwide 1,827 employees at 28 national and international subsidiaries and branches in 66 countries work for BRITA, including 942 at the headquarters in Germany.
-The family-run company maintains production sites in Germany, Great Britain, Italy, Switzerland and China.
+The family-run company maintains production sites in Germany, Great Britain, Italy and China.

 Expanding the business across the globe is a key strategic objective.
 The first markets were Spain and France.
 In the ’80s, Great Britain, still an important market today, joined in.
 Currently, BRITA operates Asian subsidiaries in Japan, China, Taiwan and Hong Kong.
 BRITA also recently opened an office in Turkey, the gateway to Asia.

 Getting to know other cultures’ drinking habits and improving people’s water are huge drivers for the development of innovative technologies and modern products.
 That’s how the world discovers BRITA, which stands for “trust and expertise”, according to Markus Hankammer.